What my credit card looks like, as of a few days ago:

-This is absolutely not some woe-is-me story, because obviously, I was a fucking idiot who made some very poor financial decisions (the cash furnace of a car only accounting for some of the debt) and I don't blame anyone but myself.
+This is absolutely not some woe-is-me story, because obviously, I was a fucking idiot who made some very poor financial decisions (see also: cash furnace of a car) and I don't blame anyone but myself.

 Still.
 Not to get too personal here, but all of my late teens and my 20s were spent not so much in a bad financial position as in no financial position at all.
 I got my shit together far too late, and when one does get one's shit together one starts getting credit card offers.

 When you are feeling financially stable for the first time in your life, those offers look all too tempting because woohoo, I can have even more money right now and I can build my credit score and such!
 And of course you will pay back the whole amount at the end of the month, right?
 Until you start thinking that just for this month you will make that small minimum payment instead, and then they start upping your credit limit (mine increased twentyfold from when I started)...and if you do that enough times you end up with a substantial portion of your income being dead weight.